-- Do systematize it.
-If you’re someone who feels very stressed or awkward about giving feedback, systematizing is a must.
-If you wait until feedback is urgent, you’ll miss several opportunities to give it.
-More importantly, systematizing feedback helps you mitigate bias.
+If you’re someone who feels stressed or awkward about giving feedback, systematizing is a must.
+If you wait until feedback is urgent, you’ll have missed several opportunities to give it.
+More importantly, systematizing feedback helps mitigate bias.
 We tend to feel more comfortable sharing feedback with people who are like us or to whom we feel close.
 This means that—unless you intentionally choose otherwise—your staff who have marginalized identities that are different from yours probably receive less feedback overall.
 Less feedback = fewer opportunities to grow!
 Here are ways to systematize:

-- Put a “feedback” or “lessons” bullet in your check-in agenda so it’s just part of what you discuss each week.
+- Include it in your check-in agenda so it’s just part of what you discuss each week.

 - For projects, get in the habit of scheduling debriefs.

-- Don’t give praise and corrective feedback at the same time.
-Sometimes, managers try to “soften the blow” of criticism with praise.
 This usually comes off as insincere.
 Even if the praise is real, it gets lost amid the corrective feedback because people tend to overweight the negative.
-The one exception to this tip is if you’ve systematized to the point where it’s expected that you give both praise and corrective feedback in the same sitting—if that’s the case, keep it up!
+The one exception to this tip is if you’ve systematized giving feedback such that you give both praise and corrective feedback in the same sitting on a regular basis—if that’s the case, keep it up!

-- Don’t forget to model receptivity to feedback.
-Periodically invite feedback from your staff, or share your own self-reflection.
+Invite feedback from your staff, and share your own self-reflections.
 You can do this generally (“Is there anything I could be doing differently?”) and specifically (“I didn’t set aside enough time to prepare for X, and as a result, Y happened.”).
 Not only is this an opportunity to practice and model self-awareness, a growth mindset, and vulnerability, it can also help your staff be more receptive to getting feedback and more willing to share it with you.